nlekkerman/save-waldo/README.md

 1. **Create a Heroku Account:** I signed up for a Heroku account on [Heroku's website](https://www.heroku.com/).

-2. **Install Heroku CLI:** I downloaded and installed the Heroku Command Line Interface (CLI) from the [official documentation](https://devcenter.heroku.com/articles/heroku-cli).
-The CLI allows me to manage Heroku applications directly from my terminal or command prompt.

-3. **Login to Heroku:** I
+2. **Login to Heroku:** I
 - logged in to my Heroku account.

-4. **Prepare Your Application:**
+3. **Prepared Application:**
 - I ensured that my project was set up properly and contained all necessary files.
 - I made sure that my project had a requirements.txt file containing all Python dependencies required for my application.

-5. **Connect Heroku with GitHub:** I connected Heroku with my GitHub repository and set it up to automatically build and deploy my application whenever I push changes to GitHub.
+4. **Connect Heroku with GitHub:** I connected Heroku with my GitHub repository and set it up to automatically build and deploy my application whenever I push changes to GitHub.

-6. **Set Up Config Vars:** I set up the necessary environment variables (Config Vars) for my application.
+5. **Set Up Config Vars:** I set up the necessary environment variables (Config Vars) for my application.
 I added these variables either through the Heroku dashboard or using the Heroku CLI:
 - heroku config:set CREDS=<my-credentials>
 - heroku config:set PORT=8000

-7. **Add Buildpacks:** I specified the buildpacks required for my application.
+6. **Add Buildpacks:** I specified the buildpacks required for my application.
 Since I'm using Python adn node.js, I needed to add the Python adn node.js buildpack.
 I did this through the Heroku dashboard:
 - heroku/python
 - heroku/nodejs

-8. **Deploy Your Application:** With the automatic deployment set up, Heroku automatically built and deployed my application whenever I pushed changes to my GitHub repository.
+7. **Deployment Of Application:** With the automatic deployment set up, Heroku automatically built and deployed my application whenever I pushed changes to my GitHub repository.

-9. **Access Your Application:** After a successful deployment, I could access my application by opening the URL provided by Heroku:
+8. **Accessing Application:** After a successful deployment, I could access my application by opening the URL provided by Heroku:

 [Link To The Game](https://save-waldo-d25a8b526b3c.herokuapp.com/).